Azure/Azure-Hacks/README.md

 ## ℹ️ Introduction

 Welcome to the Azure Training Program!
-Over the next four days, we’ll dive into essential topics related to Microsoft Azure.
+Over the next six days, we'll dive into essential topics related to Microsoft Azure.
 Our goal is to equip you with practical skills and knowledge that you can apply in real-world scenarios.

 ### Day 1️⃣: Azure Fundamentals and Landing Zones